Blacklisted By Google: How to Remove Website from Google Blacklist – WordPress, Magento, Prestashop, OpenCart, Drupal

 1) Blacklisted by Google for Malware

-This type of Blacklisting by Google is done when it suspects that your website is being used to spread malware.
+Blacklisting by Google for malware is done when Google suspects that your website is being used to spread malware.
 Your hacked pages might be automatically downloading malware when visited.
-So, your website might be the target of a massive spread malware campaign.
-Therefore to keep users safe, their browsers might display some warnings.
-Typically it is a red screen with some warning using the keyword ‘malware’.
+Which, conveys the fact that your website might be the target of a pervasive malware campaign.
+Therefore, to keep users safe, their browsers might display some warnings.
+Typically, it is a red screen with some warning using the keyword ‘malware’.

 This is an example of a typical malware warning for Chrome.
 However, it is noteworthy here that not all browsers may be using Google API.
-Therefore some browsers may display different warnings.
-So, the main aim is to stop the user from going further on the website.
-If your website shows such warning, better start working on Google blacklist removal.
+Therefore, some browsers may display different warnings such as this site may be hacked, this site may harm your computer, deceptive site ahead, etc. Here the main aim is to stop the user from going further on the website.
+If your website shows such a warning, better start working on Google blacklist removal.
 Google malware warning removal needs infected files to be removed.
 So you might need a fresh installation!

 2) Blacklisted by Google for Phishing

 Sometimes the website may be labeled as deceptive or fake.
-This is a prime example of Google phishing listing.
-At times, your web pages may be modified.
-This is done to collect user info and send it to other servers.
+This is a prime example of Google’s phishing listing.
+At times, your web pages may be modified to collect user info and send it to other servers.
 The hackers themselves typically control these servers.
 So, these modified pages may ask users for sensitive info.
 The innocent users unwary of the attack then submits his/her info.
 Thus, this attack can decrease the users’ trust in your website.

 3) Blacklisted for Using Black Hat SEO Techniques

-Often sometimes websites owners use shortcuts to increase user traffic.
+Often sometimes websites owners use shortcuts like the Blackhat SEO technique to increase user traffic.
 These techniques are immoral as they give websites an unfair advantage.
 So, Google keeps an eye on such methods.
 Therefore, a website using these is blacklisted.
 These include:

 3.1) Blacklisted by Google for Stealing Content